-After two decades of experience in a given industry, it’s natural to want to rock the boat.
-I can think of many reasons why you should always push the edge and challenge your leaders with controversial, thought-provoking ideas.
+After gaining experience in a given industry, it’s natural to want to rock the boat.
+Organizations should always push the edge and challenge their leaders with controversial, thought-provoking ideas.
 Regular questioning leads to more creativity, courage, and combined brainpower.

-So let’s cut to the chase with a concept I’ve been sharing with my team here at FormAssembly recently.
-Are you ready?
+So, let’s cut to the chase with a new concept we’ve read recently.
+Are MQLs actually bullsh*t?

-If your first reaction to that statement is to be surprised (or even offended), I hope you’ll allow me the chance to explain.
-In this blog post, I’ll expand on what this really means, and I’ll show you how questioning the status quo can take your sales and marketing results to the next level.
+In this blog post, we’ll explore what this really means and question the status quo to help take sales and marketing results to the next level.

 The measure of an MQL